vasdee/dotfiles/emacs/cheatsheet.md

 C-c C-d Delete a file or a directory.
 C-c C-r Rename a file or a directory.
 C-c C-p Copy a file or a directory.

+# Magit

+M-x magit-commit
+M-x magit-status to see git status, and in the status buffer: s to stage files c c to commit (type the message then C-c C-c to actually commit) b b to switch to another branch
+Other handy keys:

+P u to do a git push
+F u to do a git pull
+try to press TAB

+# Ag

+g refresh results windown
+q quit results buffer
+k kill results buffer